Dr. Phillips, Ben The Gardener, and The Way Of The Lawn

 Ben knew every plant’s name, their ailments, and possible remedies.
 I hadn’t seen him talk to the plants, but he fed them nutritious supplements so they could grow and reach their full potential.
 This level of dedication to flora was both admirable and questionable at the same time.
 Ben was an avid gardener and wise to the ways of maintaining the tropical paradise.
 He was in total harmony with tinkering-in-the-tropics, whereas for me, it was more like toiling-in-the-tropics.
 Dollar Weeds and Dandelions, I could handle, but the Cinch Bugs hit you where it hurt.
 This silent and invisible enemy declared war on the lawn.
 It had to go.

 I realized my obsession with lawn-care had gone too far, when one day, while visiting friends in another subdivision, I knocked on someone’s front door to compliment them on their lawn.
 I was spellbound.
 I’d seen great lawns before, but nothing close to perfection, or befitting a royal garden until that moment.
 I didn’t think this work of art, which looked like a four-inch thick green carpet perfectly manicured around the edges of the footpath and driveway was possible.
 The lawn shimmered.
-There wasn’t a single brown blade, let alone a whole brown spot to be seen anywhere.
+There wasn’t a single blade out of place, let alone a brown spot to be seen anywhere.
 I had not seen grass in TV commercials or putting greens look this good.